Benjamin-K-Philip/Method-of-Variation-of-Parameters/README.md

 ## Description of the selected problems
-Following are the Problems selected:-
+Following are the Problems selected:- <br>
 Q.) Find the Particular Solution and General Solution:

 **1. (x<sup>2</sup> - 1)y'' - 2xy' + 2y = (x<sup>2</sup> - 1)<sup>2</sup>**